x

 • Adenocarcinoma.
 Adenocarcinoma is the most common type of small bowel cancer, usually occurring in the duodenum or jejunum.
 Adenocarcinoma begins in the gland cells of the small bowel.

 • Sarcoma.
-Small bowel sarcoma is generally a leiomyosarcoma, which is a tumor that arises in the muscle tissue that makes up part of the intestine.
-This type of tumor most often occurs in the ileum.
+Small bowel sarcoma is generally a leiomyosarcoma, which is a tumour that arises in the muscle tissue that makes up part of the intestine.
+This type of tumour most often occurs in the ileum.

-• Gastrointestinal stromal tumor (GIST).
-GIST is an uncommon tumor that is believed to start in cells found in the walls of the gastrointestinal (GI) tract, called interstitial cells of Cajal (ICC).
+• Gastrointestinal stromal tumour (GIST).
+GIST is an uncommon tumour that is believed to start in cells found in the walls of the gastrointestinal (GI) tract, called interstitial cells of Cajal (ICC).
 GIST belongs to a group of cancers called soft tissue sarcomas.

-• Carcinoid tumor.
-Carcinoid tumors are classified as neuroendocrine tumors.
-These are tumors that originate in the hormone-producing cells of various organs and generally occur in the ileum.
+• Carcinoid tumour.
+Carcinoid tumours are classified as neuroendocrine tumours.
+These are tumours that originate in the hormone-producing cells of various organs and generally occur in the ileum.

 • Lymphoma.
 Lymphoma is a cancer of the lymph system, which is part of the body’s immune system.
 Lymphoma that occurs in the small bowel usually occurs in the jejunum or ileum and is most commonly non-Hodgkin lymphoma.